Hurricane Helene Devastation

 Lake Lewthorne at Lutheridge.
 Image credit: Drew Yoos

-From Lutheran Disaster Response Carolinas Coordinators, Pastor Ray & Ruth Ann Sipe:
+From Lutheran Disaster Response Carolinas Coordinators, Pastors Ray & Ruth Ann Sipe:

 We have all been stunned by the news and photos of the devastation in western North Carolina due to flooding from Hurricane Helene.
 We have heard from many of you who have asked LDR Carolinas how you can help.
 Here is our best guidance.